Decoretum/ComputingAndStructures/README.md

 # JavaDataStructures
 Using the book <b>"Data Structures in Java"</b>, I will be traversing the topics in order to understand Java Data Structures and Algorithms.
-VSCode was used as the Integrated Development Environment (IDE) for applying the concepts in the book.
+VSCode and Sublime Text were used as the Integrated Development Environments (IDE) for applying the concepts in the book.
 Obviously, <b>Java</b> was used as the programming language.
 I didn't pursue this for learning Java but for strengthening my foundations in <b>Data Structures and Algorithms</b>.
 I believe that strengthening my foundation in this field would help me soar high in other fields of technology such as Network Engineering, Software Development, and Business Intelligence.
 <br>

 ## Disclaimer